 Minimum scheduling rules to prevent last-minute meetings

 If scheduling automation and calendar management are your priorities, then you’ll reap more benefits from Calendly’s platform.
 Especially if you work on a team.
-Calendly syncs with up to six different calendars (per user), including Google, Outlook, iCloud, and Office 365, which helps prevent scheduling conflicts.
+Calendly syncs with up to six different calendars (per user) including Google, Outlook, iCloud, and Office 365, which helps prevent scheduling conflicts.

-Calendly’s shared events (i.e. collective, round-robin, group) make organizing meetings with multiple hosts, multiple invitees, or availability-based scheduling less hassle.
+Calendly’s shared events (i.e. collective, round-robin, group) remove the hassle from organizing meetings with multiple hosts, multiple invitees, or availability-based scheduling.
 And to keep everyone on the same page (literally), this online scheduling tool includes team-wide pages that display the availability for your entire company or department on one page.
 Calendly also offers Polls, which allows invitees to vote on the best meeting times.

 For scheduling, Acuity offers extended benefits such as multi-location appointment setting.
 This keeps you organized even when team members from several offices are included in your scheduling process.